aws-solutions-library-samples/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 If you'd like the terraform to install the required add-ons for you, you can set `INSTALL_ADD_ONS_IN_EXISTING_EKS_CLUSTER="true"`

-If you're bringing an existing cluster, it is assumed that the role deploying this has access to the cluster.
+If you're bringing an existing cluster, it is assumed that the role or user deploying this has access to the cluster.

 Other configurations are not guaranteed to work.
 You may have to tweak the terraform yourself to work with your particular existing EKS cluster configuration.
 ![Verified EKS Cluster Configuration](./media/Tested-Bring-Your-Own-EKS-Cluster-Configuration.png)